 The method sat in relative obscurity until the 2005 book Agile Estimating and Planning, by Mike Cohn, propelled it into the mainstream software industry.

-One of the most appealing aspects of Priority Poker / Planning Poker is that it can be carried out with minimal effort and resources.
-All you really need is a set of blank cards (or even pieces of paper) with numbers written on one side.
+All you really need for Priority Poker is a set of blank cards (or even pieces of paper) with numbers written on one side.

-The scale of these numbers is up to the team in question, but the idea is that the numbers should go up in line with the amount of effort a particular task might require.
-For this reason, some teams choose a scaling sequence of numbers — such as the Fibonacci sequence — to ensure there’s a wide enough gulf between the lowest and highest priority items.
+Your team can decide the scale of the numbers, but ideally, the numbers should go up in line with the amount of effort a particular task might require.
+For this reason, some teams choose a scaling sequence of numbers — like the Fibonacci sequence — to ensure there’s a wide enough gap between the lowest and highest priority items.

-The Product Owner will open the team’s backlog and go through each story or task one by one.
+The Product Owner will open the team’s backlog and go through each story or task individually.
 This will usually involve a quick summary of the task and its requirements.

-Each member of the team will choose a card from their deck — one that they feel represents the amount of effort required to complete this task.
+Each team member will choose a card from their deck — one that they feel represents the amount of effort required to complete this task.

-Once everyone has chosen, all team members will reveal their scores at once.
+Once everyone has chosen, all team members will reveal their scores.
 If there are folks who’ve voted very high or low, they’ll usually be given a chance to explain their rationale.

 Repeat the process from step 2 until a broad consensus is reached.